This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 My husband “cooks” about one time per year!
 His signature dish is actually a drink: Coquito!
 Coquito, sometimes called Puerto Rican Eggnog, is basically a Spanish version of Eggnog.

-One difference between Coquito and traditional eggnog is that most of the milk in traditional recipes is replaced with coconut cream, giving Coquito a coconut flavor.
+One difference between Coquito and traditional eggnog is that most of the milk in traditional recipes is replaced with coconut milk, giving Coquito a coconut flavor.

 Ingredients in Keto Coquito Spanish Eggnog:

 One of the main ingredients in Coquito is sweetened condensed milk.
 Not only does it help the drink turn out thick and creamy, but it also adds a rich caramel flavor and sweetness.

 To recreate those flavors, you’ll need these:

 - Heavy Whipping Cream: I prefer this for the high fat, rich buttery flavor, but you could use coconut cream

 - Keto Brown Sugar Replacement

 - Ground Cloves and Ground Cinnamon: You could substitute these for a prepared spice mix like pumpkin spice becaue it includes cinnamon, cloves, cardamon, and nutmeg – spices that are all great for this drink.